-Several years ago Michael Caine performed in a one-man show.
-He stated that when he finished his audition he was rejected for the part.
-A few months later he was attending a cocktail party which producer Joseph E. Levine was also attending.
-The producer asked Caine if he still wanted the part, and Caine reminded him that his audition was considered "terrible".
-Levine replied that the original actor took very ill and the crew was leaving for South Africa from Heathrow the next morning.
-Caine shook the producer's hand, left the party and went home to pack his bags.
+During the performance of his one-man show, Michael Caine related that he finished his audition, he was rejected for the part.
+A few months later he was attending a cocktail party, which Joseph E. Levine, the film's executive producer, was also attending.
+Levine asked Caine if he still wanted the part, and Caine reminded him that his audition was considered "terrible".
+Levine replied that the original actor took very ill, and the crew was leaving for South Africa from Heathrow the next morning.
+Caine Levine's hand, left the party and went home to pack his bags.

 The Epilogue, narrated by Richard Burton, states that 11 soldiers from the battle were awarded the Victoria Cross, which is correct.
-However, 12 soldiers were actually nominated for the award--the 12th being Colour Sergeant Frank Bourne (played by Nigel Green).
-On being informed of his nomination Bourne requested that he be given a commission instead, which the army agreed to do, awarding him the Distinguished Service Medal instead of the VC.
-Bourne was the youngest color sergeant in the British army at the time and went on to have a distinguished career, retiring as a Lieutenant Colonel.
+However, 12 soldiers were actually nominated for the award, the 12th being being Colour Sergeant Frank Bourne (played by Nigel Green).
+On being informed of his nomination, Bourne requested that he be given a commission instead, which the army agreed to do, awarding him the Distinguished Conduct Medal instead of the V.C.
+Bourne was the youngest colour sergeant in the British Army at the time, and went on to have a distinguished career, retiring as a Lieutenant Colonel.
 When he died in 1945 he was the last surviving British soldier from the battle.

 In real life, Pvt.
 Henry Hook (played by James Booth) was nothing like the hard-drinking, insubordinate, malingering malcontent portrayed in this film.
 In fact, Hook was never a discipline problem and was known among his fellow soldiers as somewhat of a prude.

-In real life, both Chard and Bromhead were considered less than remarkable officers by their superiors and were in fact considered too old (Chard was 32 and Bromhead 33) for their rather junior rank of Lieutenant.
-The defense of Rorke's Drift galvanized their careers, and Chard was a colonel at the time of his death (of cancer at 49) and Bromhead reaching the rank of major before succumbing to typhoid at 46.
+In real-life, Chard and Bromhead were considered less than remarkable officers by their superiors, and were in fact considered to be too old (Chard was 32 and Bromhead 33) for their rather junior ranks of Lieutenant.
+The defense of Rorke's Drift galvanized their careers--Chard was a colonel at the time of his death (of cancer at 49) and Bromhead reached the rank of major before succumbing to typhoid at 46.

 A new set of lyrics for the Welsh Anthem "Men of Harlech" was written just for this film.
 People still mistake this version of MOH for the "Original".
 The "Zulu Film Lyrics" are: Men of Harlech, stop your dreaming: Can't you see the spearpoints gleaming See the warrior pennants streaming O'er the battle field Men of Harlech, stand ye steady It can not be ever said ye For the battle were not ready -- Welshmen never yield!
 From the hills rebounding Let this war cry sounding Summon all at Cambria's call The mighty foe surrounding -- Men of Harlech, on to glory This will ever be your story: Keep these burning words before ye -- Welshmen will not yield!

-According to a recent book Stanley Baker intended the role of Private Hitch to be played by "the actor from That Was the Week That Was (1964) whose surname begins with a K".
-He was alluding to Roy Kinnear without realizing that the series also starred David Kernan.
-When Kernan turned up on the set Baker realized his mistake but hired him anyway.
+According to a recent book, Stanley Baker intended the role of Pvt.
+Hitch to be played by "the actor from That Was the Week That Was (1964) whose surname begins with a K".
+He was alluding to Roy Kinnear, without realizing that the series also starred David Kernan.
+When Kernan turned up on the set, Baker realized his mistake but hired him anyway.

 Still Photographer Bob Martin and Nigel Green visited the Zulu war museum in Ladismith and found a Queen Victoria commemorative silk handkerchief on which was printed, "Bugle calls to be used in battle".
 Green got permission to copy these "notes" after practicing for weeks ("I had not blown a bugle since my navy days years before") and, armed with the prop bugle, Claude Hitchcock and the sound crew recorded the calls in a gorge (for echo effect) they were used in the final soundtrack of the film.

 It's obvious that many of the close-combat scenes are done with more regard to safety than realism.
-Bayonets and spears are seen wobbling indicating they are made of rubber or some other soft material besides metal.
-Private Schiess's walking stick (the Swiss soldier played by actor Dickie Owen) is also made of soft material when he is fighting the Zulu.
+Bayonets and spears are seen wobbling, indicating they are made of rubber or some other soft material besides metal.
+The walking stick carried by Pvt.
+Schiess' (the Swiss soldier played by Dickie Owen) is also made of soft material when he is fighting the Zulu.